Grand Prix of Indianapolis: 2018

 Will Power won the IndyCar Grand Prix for the second year in a row, and third time overall.
 Power started on the pole position and led 56 of the 85 laps.
 Power chased down leader Robert Wickens to take the lead on lap 51 with a daring pass on the outside of turn one.
 When a full-course caution came out on lap 56 due to a spin by Josef Newgarden, all the leaders headed to the pits for their final pit stops.
 Power edged Wickens to the blend line by about two feet, to be the lead out of the pits.
 Powers held off Scott Dixon and Wickens for the victory.

 Power's victory was the milestone 200th Indy car victory for Penske Racing, and two weeks later, Power would sweep the month by winning the Indianapolis 500.

 2019

 In wet and rainy conditions, Simon Pagenaud won the IndyCar Grand Prix for the third time, and matching Will Power's accomplishment from a year earlier, swept the month of May by winning the Indianapolis 500 two weeks later.
 Pagenaud charged from sixth place to first over the final 18 laps.
 With two laps to go, race leader Scott Dixon led Pagenaud as they approached the end of the Hulman Boulevard backstretch.
 Dixon slid a little wide in turn 7, and Pagenaud took the lead in turns 8–9.
 Pagenaud pulled out to a two-second victory.

-2020 (NASCAR Weekend)
+Summer race

+The Gallagher Grand Prix was held during the summer as a support race for the NASCAR Cup Series Verizon 200 at the Brickyard.
+The race was run from 2020 until 2023.

+History

+On April 29, 2022, the Arthur J. Gallagher & Co. was named sponsor of the summer race.